Atonement Theories in Biblical Perspective: Ransom, Satisfaction, and Moral Influence

 Biblical Foundation

-Anselm of Canterbury's Cur Deus Homo (1098) argued that sin offends God's honor and creates a debt that humanity cannot repay; only the God-man can offer satisfaction of infinite worth.
-The Reformers developed this into penal substitutionary atonement: Christ bears the penalty for sin that sinners deserve, satisfying God's justice and enabling the imputation of righteousness to believers.
-Key texts include Isaiah 53:4–6, Romans 3:21–26, and 2 Corinthians 5:21.
+Anselm's Cur Deus Homo (1098) argued that sin dishonors God and creates a debt that humanity cannot repay.
+Only the God-man can offer satisfaction of infinite worth, restoring the honor due to God.
+The Reformers transformed Anselm's honor-based framework into a justice-based one: Christ bears the penalty (poena) that sinners deserve, satisfying God's justice and enabling the imputation of righteousness to believers.
+This penal substitutionary atonement became the dominant Protestant model, articulated most clearly in the Westminster Confession of Faith (1646) and the Heidelberg Catechism (1563).

 Theological Analysis